ScottTaylor645/MMA_Top_Fighting_Camp/README.md

 Start up:

-1. Clone and download files from GitHub
+1. Clone or download files from GitHub
 2. Open MMA_Top_Fighters.ipynb in jupyter notebooks through Anocanda.
 3. Run all of the cells
 4. You will need to import numpy as np